mokronos/MA_SebastianHirt/notes.md

 - bitdepth of images is 24/32 bit? but codec config says 8?
 - use HM/VTM or hevc/vvc?
 HM/VTM is the reference software, but hevc/vvc is the standard?
 - difficult to always say "better performance of ocr on images with CC distortion", instead of "CC performs better"
+- made images square, but font still too small in subplots, higher font --> destroys aspect ratio/layout
+- fitting makes only sense when "transforming" the mos, as they are "wrong" because of human source (model(objvals) = mos, makes sense)